psungmin/application1/README.md

 # application1
-a clone of the productivity chrome app [momentum](https://chrome.google.com/webstore/detail/momentum/laookkfknpbbblfpciffpaejjkokdgca) on Vanilla JS
+a clone of the productivity chrome app [momentum](https://chrome.google.com/webstore/detail/momentum/laookkfknpbbblfpciffpaejjkokdgca) on vanilla js

 ## features
 - [x] weather with geolocation